Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

     dtype: int64

+#### Indexing

+We can also select a value for a given index, as highlighted in the introductory section on `Series`.
+Although we should take extra care when doing so: the previous notation, e.g. `serie['rené']`, makes use of the **names** of the indexes we **explicitly defined** earlier.

+#### Fancy indexing

-* **Fancy indexing** is just a fancy word for selecting multiple indexes, provisioning a list of indexes.
+This is just a fancy word for selecting multiple indexes, provisioning a list of indexes.

 ```python
 # fancy indexing (<=> selecting multiple indexes using a list of indexes)